 The Learning Center offers proctoring services for campuses and institutions outside of the University of Alaska System.
 For all of these exams there will be a $30 fee (with a cap of $90 per semester).
-Testers will need to arrange for the exam to be sent to the Learning Center prior to scheduling an appointment.
+Examinees will need to arrange for exams to be sent to the Learning Center prior to scheduling appointments.

 Please provide our contact information to your institution:

 Appointments for testing are required.
 On the day of testing be sure to bring a photo ID as well as any materials that are allowed during the exam.

 For additional information or to make an appointment, call (907) 745-9713.

 You may also make an appointment by using the appointment scheduler below.